Fieldbus Coupler PCB: The Nerve Center and Cornerstone of Reliability for Industrial Automation Networks

 1

-Analyze existing automation architecture, identify performance bottlenecks and upgrade goals.
-Conduct protocol selection (e.g., Profibus vs. PROFINET), assess network load, and develop a detailed project budget and timeline.
+Analyze the existing automation architecture, identify performance bottlenecks and upgrade goals.
+Select protocols (e.g., Profibus vs. PROFINET), evaluate network load, and develop a detailed project budget and timeline.

 2

 Perform detailed network topology design, IP address planning, and hardware selection.
 Complete schematic and layout design for the Fieldbus Coupler PCB.
-Develop prototypes and conduct functional and performance tests in a laboratory environment.
+Build prototypes and conduct functional and performance tests in a laboratory environment.

 3

-Install on-site hardware and wiring during planned downtime.
-Download PLC programs, configure network devices, and perform system commissioning.
+Perform on-site hardware installation and wiring during planned downtime.
+Download PLC programs, configure network devices, and conduct system joint debugging.
 Provide training for operation and maintenance personnel.

 4